 These empathy-deficient individuals lack the ability to feel empathy like other people do.
 One really has to beware of these people and know how to protect oneself against them.
 They are incapable of love and can callously use people for their own advantage.

 Childhood Experiences & Hyper-empathy

 When my mother was dying I strove to do everything possible to make things better.
 I believed that my loving care would save her.
 Unfortunately, she died despite my best efforts.
 However, hyper-empathy became my default program.
 I just could not bear to see anyone hurting and would jump to be of service.

 This sensitivity was further exacerbated by the subsequent abuse that followed my mother’s death.
 My already well-developed empathic abilities got even more finely tuned.
-I was able to sense and ‘pick up on’ subtle and subconscious messages in my environment.
-I could cue into someone’s feelings whether they going to explode in anger or the not so subtle signs of lust.
+I could sense and ‘pick up on subtle and subconscious messages in my environment.
+I could cue into someone’s feelings whether they going to explode in anger or the not-so-subtle signs of lust.
 My childhood was spent in high-alert mode, in fact, I got stuck in that state of hyper-empathy for most of my life.

 Being Empathetic v/s Being an Empath

-Being empathetic is the ability to identify, respond to, understand and connect with the feelings of other’s while being an empath is to actually feel the feelings, thoughts, pain, happiness, and distress of others.
+Being empathetic is the ability to identify, respond to, understand, and connect with the feelings of others while being an empath is actually feel the feelings, thoughts, pain, happiness, and distress of others.
 Empathy is learned due to our experience and cultural indoctrination.
 While some empaths are born with this gift others unwittingly get programmed with this trait.

 According to Alison Gopnik, author of The Philosophical Baby ‘by the time newborns are just a few months old, they recognize the difference between a happy expression and a sad one.’